emertozger/CoAP_Client-Server/README.md

 # CoAP_Server
-This repository consist a CoAP client/server codes and configs for nRF52840-dk board
+This repository consist CoAP client/server codes and configs for nRF52840-dk board